julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 - Honoring your **energetic womb space**, even if it no longer bleeds

 The key is **intention**, not timing.
 The blood carries meaning because *you give it meaning*.

-[Explore Full Moon Rituals with Sacred Herbs](/full-moon-rituals/) steeped in magic and lunar power to deepen your connection.

 ## ✧ A Simple Blood Offering Fertility Ritual